amandamuledy/splunk-bootcamp/README.md

 # Splunk Bootcamp

-ASPE's 2 day hands-on Splunk class, taught by an expert from Techtown Labs.
+ASPE's two-day hands-on Splunk class, taught by an expert from Techtown Labs.

 The course as we currently advertise it - http://aspetraining.com/courses/splunk-training-boot-camp